2015 Guildford Borough Council election: Worplesdon

 Worplesdon ward borders the town to the north and north west of Guildford.
 It elects three councillors.
-It includes a substantial amount of town overspill in addition to villages like Worplesdon and Wood Street village.
+It includes a substantial amount of town overspill in addition to villages such as Worplesdon, Fairlands, Jacobs Well and Wood Street village.

 The Conservatives retained their three seats in Worplesdon ward.
 Their majority increased slightly from 399, in 2011, to 426 in 2015.
 Existing councillors for the area David Elms, Bob McShee and Iseult Roche were re-elected.
 The Guildford Greenbelt Group were the runners up.
-The Liberal Democrat vote fell to around 15% (in 2011 it had been in the 32-35% range).
+The Liberal Democrat vote fell to around 15% (whereas in 2011 it had been in the 32-35% range).

 Guildford Town - West Side

 Friary & St Nicolas

 Friary & St Nicolas ward elects three councillors.
 The Friary bit of this ward covers most of the town centre, stretching slightly to its north.
 The St Nicolas bit of the ward is on the other side (the west side) of the River Wey and covers the south west part of the town.

 Prior to the 2015 elections all the councillors, since 1983, for Friary & St Nicolas had been Liberal Democrats (or their predecessors).
 However the Liberal Democrat majorities had been consistently falling through a number of elections.
 In 2003 the Liberal Democrat majority had been 1014, in 2007 it was 553, and in 2011 it fell to 241.
 In 2015, the Conservatives took one of the three Liberal Democrats seats on Friary & St Nicolas ward.